MonicaStorss/DigitalPoeticsPress/README.md

 # WebAR Text Trigger — Prototype
 **Digital Poetics Press · by Monica Storss**

 A single-file WebAR app.
 Point a phone camera at printed text (or any image-based marker); overlay a JPG/PNG or .glb 3D model on top of it in augmented reality.
 No app store.
 No server.
 Runs in the browser.
+I built this tool for my project as a Women@MIT Fellow.
+AR tools kept going away --they were either deprecated, or the company went out of business, or the cost because prohibitive.
+I wanted to create a free, easy to use AR publishing tool that would allow control over persistence without having to rely upon a thrid party.
 ---

 ## How it works